RedBearLab/nRF51822-Arduino/README.md

 In the "bootloader" folder, there is a firmware for the RBL nRF51822 board, it allows you to load firmware using Arduino IDE.

 To load the bootloader, connect the board to your PC using a micro USB cable, it will prompt a drive, drag the bootloader firmware to the drive.

+Note that this can be done only on Windows 7/8 and OSX 10.9 (Mavericks), it will have a fix as soon as possible on OSX 10.10 (Yosemite) via firmware update.

 How It Works